The Third Witness

 "The Third Witness" is a 1966 television play broadcast by the Australian Broadcasting Corporation.
 It was part of Wednesday Theatre.
+It aired on 17 August 1966 in Melbourne, on 24 August 1966 in Sydney, and on 7 September 1966 in Brisbane.

 Plot

 The story was built around the military occupation of an uneasy middle east country and a modern version of the Resurrection.
 Private Gregory is a soldier in an army of occupation who us caught up when local events when a seer who caused a clash is executed and his body vanishes.